Katherine Neel Dale: Career

-Katherine would open a dormitory under the care and supervision of Christian women missionaries where the Mission would give the Indian girls room and board.
-The girls would attend the public school of the town.
-In the dormitory they would study the Bible, hygiene, cooking, and the preparation of a more balanced diet.
-The dormitory was a training camp where the Indian girls would be prepared mentally, socially, and spiritually, to establish Christian ideologies.
+Dale opened a dormitory under the care and supervision of Christian women missionaries where the Mission would give the Indian girls room and board.
 The girls' dormitory was opened in Tamazunchale in 1940 with eighteen girls selected from representative Indian congregations.
 The following year there were twenty-one Indian congregations, and then in 1942 twenty-six.
-Katherine loved to teach and speak the word of God.
-One of the women missionaries, Mrs. R. L. Robinson, who would become editor of the Journal of Missions of the Associate Reformed Presbyterian Church, wrote the following as part of an editorial about Dr. Dale:

-Death and Burial
+Death and burial

 Katherine Neel Dale died on May 28, 1941, at age 68 in San Antonio, Texas.
 She was buried in Bethel Associate Reformed Presbyterian Church Cemetery in Oak Hill, Wilcox County, Alabama.